philyboysmith/buckthorn-wp/wp-content/plugins/eps-301-redirects/readme.txt

 = 2.67 =
 * 2021/03/16
-* fixed a small security issue
+* fixed a small security issue with redirection

 = 2.66 =
 * 2021/02/23